Domain Property Management Blog

 Blog post featured image

 Understanding the landlord-tenant law is an important piece to being a successful landlord, and under this is the security deposit law.
-Most landlords in Illinois require renters to pay a security deposit.
+Most landlords in Illinois require a tenant to pay a security deposit.
 And understandably so, the deposit helps provide a financial cushion in case of certain liabilities, such as:

 • Failure by the tenant to pay due rent or clear utility bills at the time of moving out.